Tiago-Minuzzi/TEGym/README.md

 ## Installation

 TEGym uses python version 3.11.

-Preferentially use python version >= 3.10 and a virtual enviroment or a conda enviroment.
+Preferentially use python version >= 3.10 in a python virtual enviroment or a conda enviroment.
 Install the required packages using:

 `pip install -r requirements.txt`